Brazil draws up plan to evacuate nationals from China's coronavirus epicenter

-SAO PAULO, Feb 3 (Reuters) - Brazil’s government is drawing up a plan to evacuate Brazilian nationals from the Chinese province of Hubei, the epicenter of the coronavirus outbreak, President Jair Bolsonaro said in a statement on Sunday.
+SAO PAULO (Reuters) - Brazil’s government is drawing up a plan to evacuate Brazilian nationals from the Chinese province of Hubei, the epicenter of the coronavirus outbreak, President Jair Bolsonaro said in a statement on Sunday.

 “Every Brazilian in the region who wants to return to Brazil will be brought back”, the statement said, adding that those who do come back would be placed in quarantine for a period.